IzzySoft/miniCalOPe/doc/README.txt

 2) Requirements
 ---------------

-miniCalOPe requires a web server powered by PHP with SQLite to present its data.
+miniCalOPe requires a web server powered by PHP 5.3+ with SQLite3 to present its data.
-For data collection and preparation, you will either need Calibre, or the PHP CLI (again with SQLite support).
+For data collection and preparation, you will either need Calibre, or the PHP CLI (again with SQLite3 support).

 ===============================================================================